basarat/algorithms/DREAM.md

   * Binary Search Tree
 * A hot cache of the 100 last requested items
 * Format bytes to `KB, MB, GB, TB` : https://stackoverflow.com/a/18650828/390330
+* Two Sum : Find the pairs of numbers in an array that sum up to a particular value.
+Ans: Solve using a hashmap.

 # Sort using a single operator `>` (instead of `> & = & <`)